mdn/content/files/en-us/web/javascript/guide/using_classes/index.md

 ---
 {{jsSidebar("JavaScript Guide")}} {{PreviousNext("Web/JavaScript/Guide/Working_with_Objects", "Web/JavaScript/Guide/Using_promises")}}

-JavaScript is a prototype-based language — object behaviors are specified by its own properties and its prototype's.
-However, with the addition of [classes](/en-US/docs/Web/JavaScript/Reference/Classes), the creation of hierarchies of objects and the inheritance of properties and their values are much more in line with other object-oriented languages like Java.
+JavaScript is a prototype-based language — an object's behaviors are specified by its own properties and its prototype's properties.
+However, with the addition of [classes](/en-US/docs/Web/JavaScript/Reference/Classes), the creation of hierarchies of objects and the inheritance of properties and their values are much more in line with other object-oriented languages such as Java.
 In this section, we will demonstrate how objects can be created from classes.

 In many other languages, _classes_, or constructors, are clearly distinguished from _objects_, or instances.
 In JavaScript, classes are mainly an abstraction over the existing prototypical inheritance mechanism — all patterns are convertible to prototype-based inheritance.
 Classes themselves are normal JavaScript values as well, and have their own prototype chains.
 In fact, most plain JavaScript functions can be used as constructors — you use the `new` operator with a constructor function to create a new object.